circumspect/White-Rabbit/docs/source/user-guide/installation.rst

 https://discord.new/SfcBdbyhGMmR and name it however you like.

 .. note::
-   If you wish to use the bot in a different language, you must use the server template corresponding to that language.
-See :doc:`localization` for a list of supported languages and Discord server templates.
+   If you wish to use the bot in a different language, set the environment variable accordingly, and then run ``!server_setup`` before starting the game to regenerate the channels.

 Next, create a new Discord bot as follows: